Income support

 | Work conditions | You must be unemployed (or partly unemployed), capable of work, available for work, and genuinely seeking work. |

-| Contributions | You must satisfy Jobseeker’s Benefit PRSI contribution conditions. |
+| Contributions | You must satisfy two PRSI contribution conditions (including minimum paid contributions and qualifying yearly contribution patterns). |

 | Habitual residence | Habitual Residence Condition does not apply to Jobseeker’s Benefit. |